aws-samples/aws-hpc-tutorials/content/05-AWS Batch/01-roles.md

 tags = ["tutorial", "install", "AWS", "Batch"]
 +++

-The main account owner must complete the following steps to create a Role with administrative access and assign that role to the Cloud9 instance.
+The main account owner must complete the following steps to create a Role with administrative access and assign that Role to the Cloud9 instance.

 ### Create IAM role with Administrator Access